etruel/wpematico/readme.txt

 = 2.2 Dec 21, 2018 =
 * Added XML Campaign type to parse and fetch XML files as feeds.
 * Some tweaks in Campaign Preview.
+* Some improvements in source code.
+* Added categories to Blank Simplepie Lib.

 = 2.1.2 Nov 14, 2018 =
 * Added wp filters to parse categories and autocategories before inserted them in posts.